 Take two aspirin and call me in the morning

 Harder to glean, although available in bits and pieces on blogs and such, is a sense of the wonder of the man, his complex temperament and humor.
-I vividly recall my first meeting with Letofsky (as everyone called him) sometime in mid 1978, this after a year of talking to him on the phone.
-Smitten before I ever laid eyes on the man, I knew only the vanilla voice, disregard of protocol and fast-draw comebacks—all the things the rest of us think to say three hours after the fact.
+I vividly recall my first meeting with Letofsky (as everyone called him), after a year of talking to him on the phone.
+Smitten before I ever laid eyes on the man, I knew only the vanilla voice, disregard of protocol, and fast-draw comebacks—all the things the rest of us think to say three hours after the fact.
 When I dared complain about his rewriting the lead on one of my stories, for example, he quipped, “Take two aspirin and call me in the morning.”

-A pathetic moustache and an abrupt though joyful manner
+A pathetic mustache and an abrupt though joyful manner

 He was absentminded and sloppy